smarthausleben/ioBroker.wamo/README.md

 [SYR SaveTech Connect 2422](https://www.syr.de/de/Produkte/CB9D9A72-BC51-40CE-840E-73401981A519/SafeTech-Connect)

 The POLYGONVATRO unit is, under the hood, a SYR SaveTech Connect 2422 unit but without pressure-, temperature- and conductivity sensor.
 The POLYGONVATRO unit is currently not available.

+## ATTENTION
+The Jam Protection can now be activated in teh adapter settings area (Tab: Tasks)

 ## Changelog
 <!--